-Engine Oil Level Verification
+Engine Oil Level

-NOTICE Check level every 10 hours of use and refill if necessary.
+NOTICE Check level before each ride and refill if necessary.
 Do not overfill.
 Operating the engine with an improper level may severely damage engine.
 Wipe off any spillage.

 Place vehicle on a level surface and proceed as follows to check oil level: